B.A. in Psychology — Vanderbilt University

 Mr. Stevens believes our past experiences and early relationships form how we currently relate to ourselves and others, supporting clients in gaining insight into their thoughts processes, behaviors and relational patterns.
 This also informs his interest and training in psychodynamic and interpersonal approaches along with training in trauma-focused interventions and cognitive behavioral therapy.
 After practicing in New York City with various outpatient practices, he has recently returned to the Chicago area, where he is originally from, and is excited to be back in the community.

-Mr. Stevens is a Fellow at The Chicago Psychoanalytic Institute and The Chicago Center for Psychoanalysis.
+Mr. Stevens is a Fellow at The Chicago Center for Psychoanalysis.